Jessica Harper: Career

 Harper has appeared in more than twenty motion pictures, most notably Dario Argento's Suspiria, Brian DePalma's Phantom of the Paradise, and the follow-up to The Rocky Horror Picture Show, Shock Treatment.
 She was also in My Favorite Year, alongside Peter O'Toole and Mark Linn-Baker, and costarred with Steve Martin and Bernadette Peters in Pennies from Heaven.
-Woody Allen featured her in his films Stardust Memories and Love and Death, and she appeared in the fourth season of It's Garry Shandling's Show as well as the Steven Spielberg/Tom Cruise film Minority Report.
+Woody Allen featured her in his films Stardust Memories and Love and Death, and she appeared in the fourth season of It's Garry Shandling's Show, for which she received a CableAce Award for Actress in a Comedy Series, as well as the 2002 Steven Spielberg/Tom Cruise film Minority Report.
 She was seen in a 2005 episode ("Forget Me Not") of the television series Crossing Jordan.
+Harper's turn in the 2024 dark comedy, Nightbitch, earned her a nomination for a Chlotrudis Award for Best Performance in a Supporting Role.

 She has written eleven books for children, and made seven albums of songs for children.
 She was named by Parenting magazine as "Parent of the Month" in 2004.
 In 2000, she sang background vocals on selected tracks on the Dan Hicks and his Hot Licks album Beatin' the Heat.

 In December 2010, Harper released a cookbook titled The Crabby Cook Cookbook: Recipes and Rants.
 In a January 2011 interview Harper said, "I thought it was high time there was a book that acknowledged that not everybody experiences the joy of cooking, that sometimes cooking for a family on a daily basis can be really irritating!
 This book, with 135 easy recipes, is for those people, crabby cooks like me!
 It's a collection of humor, survival tips and recipes, for the kitchen-challenged!"
 In March 2011, she was on tour promoting her book.
 Stops included Chicago, where she held a "Lunch and Learn with Jessica Harper".